 Donate what you can to cover food costs - including $0.

-Please plan to attend a reflective Lenten Quiet Day centered on themes of fasting, study, and prayer.
+Attend a reflective Lenten Quiet Day centered on themes of fasting, study, and prayer.
 Our time together will include a blend of structured prayer, teaching, quiet reflection, and contemplative fellowship.

 The day’s rhythm will include exploring the Bible passages.
 The quiet day will give space for spiritual renewal with options for silent prayer, journaling or artistic creation, contemplative walks, and group sharing.